mmjang/mdict-query/README.md

 This is a python module for looking up `mdict` dictionary files (`.mdx` and `.mdd`).

+>>Based on the [readmdict](https://bitbucket.org/xwang/mdict-analysis) by [Xiaoqiang Wang](http://bitbucket.org/xwang/).

-While this project is basically a trivial extension of the original module [readmdict](https://bitbucket.org/xwang/mdict-analysis), it adds the function of looking up a single entry in `.mdx` or resource file in `.mdd` without extracting all content, which may be helpful in other projects that requires dictionaries.
+While this project is a trivial extension of the [original module](https://bitbucket.org/xwang/mdict-analysis), it adds the function of looking up a single entry in `.mdx` or resource file in `.mdd` without extracting all content, which may be helpful in other projects that requires dictionaries.

 ## Usage